resoai/TileBoard/README.md

 * Pull/download repository
 * Copy `config.example.js` to `config.js` and edit it for your needs
 * Create a directory called `tileboard` inside `www` directory in HA's config path and move all of the files there.
-* TileBoard will be available at `http://HASS_IP:8123/local/tileboard/index.html` and will prompt you for your login credentials after restarting Home Assistant
+* TileBoard will be available at `http://HASS_IP:8123/local/tileboard/index.html` and will prompt you for your login credentials after restarting Home Assistant.

+## WARNING
+Files served from the www folder (/local/ url), aren’t protected by the Home Assistant authentication.
+Files stored in this folder, if the URL is known, can be accessed by anybody without authentication.
+Please make sure that your HA instance is not exposed via inetrnet or at least that long-lived token is not hardcoded in the config.

 ## Configure